She Demons: Cast

-Analysis

-Victor Sen Yung's character is atypical compared to other Asian characters the era, speaking ordinary American English and being a college graduate and Phi Beta Kappa member.

 Production

 After completing Giant from the Unknown, Astor Pictures told Richard Cunha that the film would only be accepted if he made another co-feature, to be released by Astor on a double bill.
 This led Cunha to make She Demons.
 Astor advanced $80,000, with Cunha completing the film for $65,000.
 Filming locations for She Demons were at Ferndale, California, Griffith Park, and Paradise Cove Pier in Malibu, California.
 David Koehler handled the special effects.
 H.E.
 Barrie, who co-wrote the screenplay, also wrote the scripts for two of Cunha's other 1950s films, Missile to the Moon and Frankenstein's Daughter.

 Reception

+The Monthly Film Bulletin wrote: "The direction does nothing to enhance the lurid values of this impossible horror film, which unfolds on a jungle isle where the immaculately dressed villains live and work in a luxury mansion with fully equipped laboratory and foaming lava power generator to hand.
+The plot consists of a weary succession of convenient cliches, and the cast walk through their parts with noticeable lack of enthusiasm."

+Variety wrote: "Mediocre film is actually more straight adventure than horror, although it fits adequately into the package top-bracketed by Giant from the Unknown. ...
+Principals handle their roles as well as script by Richard E. Cunha, who also directs, and H. E. Barrie permits.
+Miss McCalla has little to do but pout, but Griffin is properly heroic.
+Rudolph Anders is okay as the scientist and Victor Sen Yung is in for comedy relief.
+Meredith Nicholson's photography heads technical credits and special effects are expertly handled by David Koehler."

-Writing in DVD Talk, film critic Glenn Erickson described the film as a "totally bizarre oddity" and "[o]ne of the sleaziest kiddie matinee movies of the '50s," but also "a great party picture with everything camp enthusiasts enjoy - terrible jokes, hammy acting, terrible direction."
+Writing in DVD Talk, film critic Glenn Erickson described the film as a "totally bizarre oddity" and "[o]ne of the sleaziest kiddie matinee movies of the '50s," but also "a great party picture with everything camp enthusiasts enjoy – terrible jokes, hammy acting, terrible direction."

 Critic Joe Lozowsky wrote that the film is a "so-bad-it's good cult favorite," and that "[o]nce head moron Gene Roth shows up with his bad accent, you can't help but expect Moe, Larry, and Joe Besser to blunder onto the cardboard set and trade eye pokes."